yongler/Giving-Coupons/README.md

   - (Milestone 15) Lighthouse report
   - Feature - admin create campaign page, offline page
   - Write ups for milestone 11

+ - Stuart Long Chay Boon:
+    - (Milestone 3) Design ER diagram and schema
+    - Set up repository with basic pages and templates for team to use
+    - (Milestone 8) Designed and built homepage including using MUI components
+    - (Milestone 8) Designed basic template for form to use using MUI
+    - (Milestone 8) Developed admin dashboard and admin campaign view pages using MUI components
+    - Implemented sorting and filtering of table of vouchers
+    - Integrated frontend with backend API calls with HTTP requests to communicate with server
+    - Seeding database with charities to use
+    - Participated in User Acceptance testing by distributing out physical vouchers

 # Set-up instructions for local testing